Title: On the Verge (Prelude to an Admission of Love)

 “A little.”

-He wraps his arms around her, adding his body heat to the mix.
-“How about now?” he asks and rests his chin on the crown of her head.
+He wraps his arms around her then, too, adding his body heat to the mix.
+“How about now?” he asks, his chin resting on the crown of her head.

 She relaxes into his embrace.
 Breathes in his familiar scent.
 Feels the steady beat of his heart against her cheek.
 She is reminded of the last time they stood like this.
 In the hallway outside his apartment.